RansadiDeAlwis/BrewGrade/README.md

 ### Model Saving
-The trained Random Forest model can be saved using joblib (e.g., as `tea_model.pkl`), though the notebook does not explicitly save it.
+The trained SVM model can be saved using joblib (`tea_model.pkl`), though the notebook does not explicitly save it.
 The label encoder can be saved as `label_encoder.pkl`.

 ## Accuracy Scores